Immigration law

 The EU Blue Card and the Directive (EU) 2021/1883

-The EU Blue Card is a residence and work permit specifically designed to attract highly qualified professionals from third countries, offering a harmonised framework across the European Union.
-Its purpose is to facilitate the arrival of international talent in strategic sectors while guaranteeing enhanced rights in terms of mobility, job stability and family life.
-This instrument has become a key component of the EU's legal migration policy, providing a privileged status that combines legal certainty, professional opportunities and smoother integration into the European labour market.
+The EU Blue Card is a residence and work permit designed to attract highly qualified professionals from third countries through a harmonised European framework.
+Its purpose is to facilitate the arrival of international talent in strategic sectors while ensuring enhanced rights in mobility, employment stability and family life.
+This instrument has become a central pillar of the EU's legal migration policy, offering a privileged status that combines legal certainty, professional opportunities and smoother integration into the European labour market.

-Directive (EU) 2021/1883 significantly modernises this system by making access requirements more flexible and adapting it to the global competition for talent.
-Among its main innovations is the reduction of the salary threshold—set between 1.0 and 1.6 times the national average gross annual salary, with a reduced threshold of 0.8 to 1.0 for young workers, shortage occupations or first highly qualified jobs—allowing more profiles to qualify for the EU Blue Card without imposing disproportionate burdens on employers.
-This flexibility enables European companies to recruit professionals who were previously excluded for purely salary‑related reasons, fostering innovation, competitiveness and the filling of critical vacancies in sectors such as engineering, healthcare, renewable energy and information technology.
+Directive (EU) 2021/1883 modernises the system to make it more competitive in the global race for talent.
+One of its key innovations is the reduction and flexibilisation of the salary threshold, now set between 1.0 and 1.6 times the national average gross annual salary, with a lower threshold of 0.8 to 1.0 for young workers, shortage occupations or first highly qualified jobs.
+This adjustment allows a broader range of professionals to qualify for the Blue Card and enables European employers to recruit profiles previously excluded for salary‑related reasons.